 Roses are surprising plants that repel ticks, but it only works against ticks when the roses bloom.
 When it’s just the plant with no flowers, they won’t be as effective.
 However, roses are very hardy once they take root, and their thorny stems make them a difficult target for any predator that would eat or attack them.
 But, the thorns do make them slightly harder to trim and take care of unless you wear very thick gloves.
 Roses have a very sweet scent that lingers long into the evening hours when it flowers, and roses are effective at repelling mosquitos as well.

 Roses are very popular ornamental plants that make beautiful arrangements, and they look pretty when you dry them.
-Also great for repelling ticks.
+Also great tick repelling plants.

 Sage is a popular plant that repels ticks, and it has a long history that dates back hundreds of years for use in religious ceremonies.
 The grey-hued leaves beautifully offset the purple and blue-tinted flowers to create an eye-catching display.
 Although it’s native to Southern Europe, you can find it all over the United States as a popular cooking ingredient.
 All you have to do is walk by it to release the smell, and it’ll keep a lot of different pests out.
 It’s a popular natural cleaning agent, but it does have a very strong scent that can be overwhelming for some people and pets.

 It’s easy to mistake sage for lavender because they both have large purple flower spikes.
-These are great for repelling ticks.
+These are great tick repelling plants that keep pests away.

-Mint is an extremely popular herb that has a very sharp scent and can keep ticks away.
+Mint is an extremely popular herb that has a very sharp scent and is a way to keep away ticks.
 For hundreds of years, people have used mint as a plant that repels insects and helps cure a variety of medical problems like nausea and restlessness.
 There are up to 24 different species of mint available, and all of them can help rid your yard of mosquitos, ticks, and fleas.
 This is a very low-growing herb that does well in companion planting, and it can thrive both indoors and out without any problems.
 They do need full sun, but all you have to do to repel the pests is rub against the leaves to release the oil.
 Boiling them in water will release the scent too.

 Crushing and boiling mint leaves releases the oils and scent that creates a calming tea that you can use to help you relax and sleep.